day8/re-frame/README.md

 ### Nothing New

 Nothing about re-frame is particularly original or clever.
 You'll find no ingenious use of functional zippers, transducers or `core.async`.

-And this is a good thing (although, for the record, one day I'd love to develop something original and clever).
+And this is a good thing because that makes it very easy to understand  (although, for the record, one day I'd love to develop something original and intimidatingly clever).

 ### Guiding Philosophy